Partner

 Greg has argued cases in the First, Second, Ninth, and D.C.
 Circuits, the Connecticut Supreme Court, the New York Supreme Court and Appellate Division, the U.S. District Court for the Southern District of New York, the U.S. District Court for the Northern District of Ohio, and in arbitration.
 He has also been appointed by the U.S. Courts of Appeals for both the First Circuit and the D.C.
 Circuit to argue and brief cases raising constitutional questions.
 Greg has an active pro bono practice, in which recent victories include securing asylum for an Afghan national who served with U.S. forces and was threatened by the Taliban and winning the first-ever successful bail motion for a civil immigration detainee in the Second Circuit.

-He was named to the inaugural 2023 Lawdragon 500 X – The Next Generation and Benchmark Litigation’s 40 & Under List (2022), and has been recognized as a Rising Star by the New York Law Journal (2021) and by Super Lawyers (2020-2022).
+He was named to the 2023 and 2024 Lawdragon 500 X – The Next Generation lists and Benchmark Litigation’s 40 & Under List since 2022, and has been recognized as a Rising Star by the New York Law Journal (2021) and by Super Lawyers since 2020.

 Key Practice Areas: